The Insurance Industry Charitable Foundation - London Division

 Insurance Industry Connection: While not required, projects creating opportunities for insurance industry volunteers or addressing skills gaps relevant to the sector may resonate.

-Volunteer Engagement: IICF emphasizes connecting companies with charities they support.
-Organizations offering meaningful volunteer opportunities for insurance professionals strengthen the partnership value.
+Volunteer Engagement: IICF emphasises connecting companies with charities they support.
+Organisations offering meaningful volunteer opportunities for insurance professionals strengthen the partnership value.

 ESG Alignment: The foundation helps corporate partners demonstrate social impact and advance DEI strategies.
 Projects contributing to diverse talent pipelines or social responsibility metrics align with corporate partner interests.